Agent Orange (album)

 Agent Orange is the third studio album by German thrash metal band Sodom, released on 1 June 1989 by SPV/Steamhammer.
-It was their last album with guitarist Frank Blackfire (who would later join Kreator) until his return to the band in 2018.
-The lyrical content delves deeply into Tom Angelripper's fascination with the Vietnam War, with a song dedicated to the ground assault aircraft AC-47 as well as the Agent orange defoliant-inspired title-track.
-It was their first album to enter the German album charts where it reached number 36.
-Agent Orange sold 100,000 copies in Germany alone and marked the commercial break through for the band.
+It was their last album with guitarist Frank Blackfire (who would join Kreator) until his return in 2018.
+The lyrical content delves into the Vietnam War, with a song dedicated to the ground assault aircraft AC-47 as well as the Agent Orange defoliant-inspired title-track.
+It was their first album to enter the German album charts, where it reached number 36.
+Agent Orange sold 100,000 copies in Germany alone and marked the band's commercial breakthrough.
 The song "Ausgebombt" was released on the EP Ausgebombt with German lyrics.

 The album's liner notes carry the message: "This album is dedicated to all people – soldiers and civilians – who died by senseless aggressions of wars all over the world."

 In March 2010, Agent Orange was re-released in a digipak with bonus tracks and liner notes containing lyrics and rare photos.

+Music

+The musical style on Agent Orange has been characterized as "stand[ing] right at the devil's crossroads of thrash and death metal."
+The album's production is considered to be "fuller [and] heavier" than that of its predecessor, Persecution Mania.
+Screen Rant said: "Each track on Agent Orange flows with equal parts punk, and military bombast, all joining forces to create a cohesive whole that rocks from start-to-finish, without a single bum note in between."
+The influence of hard-core punk band Discharge has been observed on the album.

+Artwork

+Matthew Thomas of Screen Rant said that the album's cover artwork "screams a classic - like Doom Guy and a baddie from Half-Life 2 have joined forces to blow up planet earth."